cepthomas/Nebulator/README.md

->>>>>>>>>
-Nebulator includes an emulation of a subset of Processing functions.
-The following sections list the supported elements in roughly the same structure as the original reference ([Processing API](https://processing.org/reference/)).
-There are lots of unimplemented functions and properties, including some of the overloaded flavors.
-If it's not implemented, you get either a compiler error or a runtime ScriptNotImplementedException.
-Note that a lot of these have not been properly tested.
-Eventually there may be a real unit tester project.

-see NProcessing....

 # What It Is
 I grew frustrated with traditional piano roll midi editors as found in your typical DAW.
 Another case of an implementation that sounded better during the requirements phase than after it was done (Google `Data Visualization`).
 Instead of dragging little dots around, I would think that I could write a simple script to do that.
 So that's what this is intended to do.